 The club is a home for everyone!
 Fun fact: the club’s name comes from the Greek Goddess of the night.

 Club Soho is a stylish club at the Reguliersdwarsstraat (Amsterdam’s gay street).

 It’s a club open to all, though you will find many (gay) men at Club Soho.

 Where to Stay in Lesbian Amsterdam?

-Are you visiting lesbian Amsterdam and are looking for the best places to stay?
+Are you visiting lesbian Amsterdam and looking for the best places to stay?
 Or are you going for a staycation in your city?
 Amsterdam has fantastic places to stay!